m5df5a/userscripts/README.md

 * Show a red reply arrow when the instance is blocking you completely

 * Show an orange reply arrow when the instance is removing media from reply

+# Twitch Tag Remover

+Removes channels with selected tags from the game browser.